top of page

 10 Simple Ways to Use Artificial Intelligence in Youth and Student Ministry

 I led a seminar recently on Artificial Intelligence to train our youth and children's leaders.
 That was a considerable problem, because I'm certainly no expert.
 By the grace of God, I was leading with a couple of people who knew more than me, but I wanted to put in practical ideas for how to use it in youth ministry.
 That's when I asked a large youth leader group on Facebook for help and they gave me a load of ideas.
 If you're ever out of your depth as a youth worker - remember to ask for help.
 Whatever people say, we don't need to be scared of AI.
 Jesus is still Lord and God has gifted people to invent AI.
 It is really clever and it can be harnessed for God's kingdom, but do leave your brain switched on when you're using it.
 If the thoughts and ideas it comes up with aren't appropriate for your setting or even at all, then don't use them!
-The best known is ChatGPT and I use the free version.
-I have no links to ChatGPT.
+The best known is ChatGPT and I use the free version for the answers below, but also check out Bing Co-Pilot, Google Gemini and the (I think) brilliant Perplexity AI.
+I have no links to any of these companies.

 Here are some ideas to use AI: